ansemjo/homepage/content/docs/tips/coreos.md

+---
+title: CoreOS
+weight: 10
+---

 # CoreOS

-Various tricks for the super slim container OS.
+{{< hint danger >}}
+[CoreOS is deprecated.](https://coreos.com/os/eol/) I've played with its successor Fedora CoreOS but I'm not sure how easily these tips translate to it.
+{{< /hint >}}

 ## QEMU Guest Agent

-The guest agent `qemu-ga` is required for the host to discover the virtual machine's network setup, specifically it's IP.
+When CoreOS is running in a virtual machine, the guest agent `qemu-ga` is required for the host to discover the machine's network setup, specifically it's IP.
 You can start the guest agent in an Alpine container:

 ```sh
 docker run -d \